Reading time: 11 minutes

 1. You always look for and point out faults in others.

-Some fault-finders are crucial team members because they allow the team to spot problems and rectify them before a product’s final release.
+Some faultfinders are helpful team members because they allow the team to spot problems before a product’s final release.
+But not the ones who are always hypercritical.

-The problem arises when you take it as your personal mission to find flaws in everyone and everything.
-So, you put down even the most brilliant ideas with remarks like “But it’s not going to work because …”
+Such a person will take it as their mission to find flaws in everyone and everything.
+They will put down even the most brilliant ideas with remarks like, “But it’s not going to work because …”

 That unwarranted fault-finding is a toxic habit.